nkorsakov-tw/qa.md/test-plan-portals.md

 - Click 'Sign services agreement' using the person that was imagined on the 'Decision-makers' page by you.
 - Then you should be able to use cards in the location by setting it in the Back Office.

-If you have the ability to test the terminals (You are equipped by test terminals and test bank cards), follow these steps to activate the terminals and subsequently test the payments functionality of unTill Air.
+If you have the ability to test the terminals (If you are equipped by test terminals and test bank cards), follow these steps to activate the terminals and subsequently test the payments functionality of unTill Air.

 Specific steps to be able to test terminals working: